BazilSansom/compression-liquidity/README.md

 The model follows the conceptual flow used in the paper: Buffers b → Intraday shocks ξ → Available liquidity b - ξ → VM payment obligations → Full Payment Algorithm (FPA) → Liquidity shortfall L → ERLS computation.

+The model contains two sources of randomness:
+- the randomly generated OTC network (structure and notionals),
+- the intraday liquidity shocks ξ applied to buffers.

+VM obligations themselves are fixed by the network and shock scenarios we consider by varying shock size not random draws.

 ### PaymentNetwork